deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 Label drift is the change in the distribution of the label itself.
 Note that this can also be caused by concept drift, but here we discuss a change that means that the label can still be accurately predicted from the data, but its distribution has changed.

+Continuing the example of predicting income using the level of education, in this case we would observe more people getting higher incomes, and see that those people still have high education - the data and label changed in a way that the higher income label is now more prevalent, but our model's predictions remain as accurate as before.

 In many cases, label drift alone might not be of interest.
 However, it may affect your model's accuracy, as less-accurate classes may be more prevalent now than they were in your train dataset.